darkhemic/Blender-Pie-Menus-Expanded/README.md

 . = Pivot Method Widget

-Space = Translation Manipulator Widget
+Space + Ctrl = Translation Manipulator Widget

-Space + Ctrl = Edit Mode Selection and Additional Tools Widget
+Space = Edit Mode Selection, once in Edit or Sculpting mode then tools for those modes are viewed/